grant516/BetaEclipseGame/README.md

 * Krystiane Otis

 ## How to Run the Game
+* The game must be running arcade 2.5.7
 * Open the project template folder
 * Open the Eclipse Folder
 * Open __main__.py